The banalization of prose

 My concern lies elsewhere.
 Generative AI is standardizing prose at remarkable speed.
 It regularizes emphasis and fills language with prefabricated transitions, ready-made intensities, and an impeccable synthetic balance.
 The damage is easy to miss because the sentences remain serviceable.

-Prose, I say, is not a vehicle for information.
+Prose, I say, is not merely a vehicle for information.
 Like wine, it belongs to pleasure and form as well.
-It is part of the medium in which selves and worlds become something shareable and enjoyable.
+It is part of the medium in which selves and worlds become shareable and enjoyable.
 Whenever language is reduced to instrument, the narrative and aesthetic construction of self and world flattens.
-We are, in part, what we can say, what we can answer for, the shape in which we come into view for others and for ourselves.
+Like wine, we are first earth, bound to finitude and return––dust to dust.
+Yet we are also what we can say, what we can answer for, the shape in which we come into view for others and for ourselves.
 Responsibility begins there: in answerability, in having to stand by one’s words and answer for their content and cadence.

-This is why Hannah Arendt’s work remains so useful.
-She offered a precise grammar for the temporal structure of human life.
+Hannah Arendt’s work offers a precise grammar for the temporal structure of human life.
 Her distinctions among labor, work, action, and thinking help clarify what is now shifting under the pressure of generative AI.

 For Arendt, labor belongs to necessity.
 It keeps biological life going.
 It feeds, cleans, repairs, tends, repeats.
 Its rhythm is cyclical because its products vanish into consumption and must be produced again.
 Bread is eaten.
 Dust returns.
 Bodies tire, hunger, fall ill, recover, and require care once more.
 Labor is indispensable, yet it leaves little behind.
 It does not settle into permanence.
 It circles back on itself and binds life to recurrence.